-Environments exist in the mathematical world of our object language of set theory, but their formation records values taken by variables in the source language of bunch theory.
-The binding $x \, \leadsto \, \{1,2\}$ records that the variable $x$ in the source language is associated with the bunch $1,2$.
+Environments exist in the mathematical world of our meta language of set theory, but their formation records values taken by variables in our bunch theory.
+The binding $x \, \leadsto \, \{1,2\}$ records that the variable $x$ is associated with the bunch $1,2$.

 If $E$ is composed entirely of constant terms, for example $3\mapsto 4$, it will not depend on an environment, and we can write its denotation as just $\llbracket E\rrbracket $.